Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 The Showa era of films spans from 1954 to 1975 and includes 15 Godzilla films.

-While initially portrayed as a destructive monster created by radiation from the atomic bombs dropped in World War II, Godzilla quickly transformed into a protector of Earth.
+While initially portrayed as a destructive monster created by radiation from the atomic bombs dropped in World War II, Godzilla quickly transformed into Earth's protector.

 This era saw some of the silliest Godzilla movies and the introduction of some of Godzilla’s most-loved kaiju friends and foes.

-Godzilla, from the 1954 movie Godzilla, A guide to Godzilla monsters, wouldn’t be complete without a feature of the main man himself.
+From the 1954 movie Godzilla, Godzilla, a guide to Godzilla monsters, wouldn’t be complete without a feature of the main man himself.

-Godzilla, or Gojira in Japanese, was created in the aftermath of World War II and served as a metaphor for nuclear weapons in the original film.
+Godzilla, or Gojira in Japanese, was created in World War II and served as a metaphor for nuclear weapons in the original film.

 Godzilla’s role shifted throughout the years.
 As more films were made, Godzilla became a hero of sorts, defending humanity from threats from monsters and alien civilizations looking to take over the world.